JoeyBernhardt/intra-therm/data-processed/OperativeTemperaturesREADME.txt

 OperativeTemperatures.csv was generated with the code "Operative_temperatures_and_NicheMapR.R" (in: intra-therm/R/).
 The datafile contains:

-1) ID: id in INTRATHERM (only realm_general2=="Terrestrial")
+1) ID: id in INTRATHERM v d08636a on 21 Jul (only realm_general2=="Terrestrial")
-2) AIRTQ75: Max air temperature from NicheMapR (temperature of the 75% quantile during the middle day of the warmest month)
+2) AIRTQ75: Max air temperature during the months of activity (temperature of the 75% quantile during the middle day of the warmest month), and considering shade levels estiamted from LAI.
-3) BURRTQ75: Max soil temperature from NicheMapR (75% quantile) in a burrow at a depth of 5cm.
+3) BURRTQ75: Max soil temperature during the months of activity (75% quantile) in a burrow at a depth of 5cm.
-4) TeSunQ75: Max operative temperature (75% quantile) in exposed areas.
+4) TeSunQ75: Max operative temperature during the months of activity (75% quantile) in exposed areas (% shade via LAI).
-5) TeBurrQ75: Max operative temperature (75% quantile) in the burrow.
+5) TeBurrQ75: Max operative temperature during the months of activity (75% quantile) in the burrow.
+6) AIRTQ75_nobehav: Max annual air temperature (75% quantile, 12 months) in exposed areas (0% shade).
+7) TeSunQ75_nobehav: Max annual operative temperature (75% quantile, 12 months) in exposed areas (0% shade).